Post 7 of 11

 I mentioned branding as well – as your audience grows and your channel expands, your viewers might be interested in buying your merch.
 Well, SLOBS allows you to place your logo on different products (T-shirts, sweaters, hats, etc.) and earn extra cash by selling these items.

 Keep in mind that some of these options aren’t available with the free version.
-SLOBS has SLOBS Pro, which costs about $150 per year, and only with this version branding, along with some other features, is enabled.
+SLOBS has SLOBS Pro, which costs about $150 per year, and only with this version branding, along with some other premium features, is enabled.

 XSplit is not the easiest streaming software to learn since it has many advanced settings, yet it works perfectly fine on average computers, especially if you play with the settings a bit, and set the ones optimized for your device.